Kycermann/rollup-plugin-import-css-classes/README.md

       // Apply transformations to the CSS code
       transform: (cssCode) => cssCode,

-      // Choose which files to process, default:
+      // Choose which files can import CSS:
-      filter: (filePath) => filePath.endsWith(".css"),
+      // By default, it's .js, .jsx, .ts, .tsx

-      // Vite doesn't support checking import attributes
+      canImportCss: (file) => file.endsWith(".tsx"),

-      // so you can disable the "type": "css" check
+      // Choose which CSS files can be imported:
-      checkAttributes: false,
+      cssFileExtentions: [".css"],

       // Minify the CSS code
       minify: true,